wanchunsu/HV_PPI_interface_evolution/README.md

 # Evolution of human-virus PPI interfaces

-Building a human-virus structural interaction network (SIN), resolving PPI interfaces, mapping and categorizing interfaces, and computing the evolutionary rates of different PPI interfaces.
+Building a human-virus structural interaction network (SIN), resolving protein-protein interaction (PPI) interfaces, mapping and categorizing interfaces, and computing the evolutionary rates of different PPI interfaces.